 Often, people see the yellow light when they approach the intersection, but as they proceed, the light turns red.
 At the same time, a driver who sees the green light enters the same intersection, and the two vehicles collide.
 Typically, the driver who ran the red light will say that the signals were yellow when they were driving through the intersection.
 In fact, the evidence will show that the lights were yellow a few seconds before that.

-Therefore, it's important to pay particular attention in these circumstances and here are some of the most dangerous intersections in Miami where collisions often occur:
+Therefore, it's important to pay particular attention to these circumstances, and here are some of the most dangerous intersections in Miami where collisions often occur:

 - US1 in the Coral Gables area